Issyanofsky/devops/git/README.md

     (git reset --soft HEAD~1) - keep changes in your working directory but move HEAD to an earlier commit.

+## reset

   git reset --soft/hard/mixed HEAD~2 - undo changes by moving the current HEAD (and possibly the index and working directory) to a specific state.

+## revert

   git revert <commit_hash> - undo changes without disrupting others.

+## cherry-pick

+  git cherry-pick <commit_hash> - merging commit (or range of commit) from one branch to another (add it as a new commit).

+## rebase

+ main has new commits that you don’t have in your feature-xyz branch, and you want to update your branch with those changes.

+  git rebase main

+  (git rebase -i HEAD~5) - Clean Up Commit History

+## log

+  git log - view the commit history of a Git repository.